dahotre/dahotre.github.io/_posts/2013-12-20-All-I-want-in-ediary.markdown

 * 2-level authentication.. i.e., user management + passcode

 ### Awesome to have
-* Themes for view/edit.. i.e., dark/light background
+* Themes for view/edit.. i.e., dark/light background, font selection
 * Export to CSV
+* 3rd Party data import, e.g., Foursquare checkins

 ### Good to have
+* Post to 3rd parties, e.g., save a diary entry to Dropbox
+* Import from CSV

+### Meh to have
 * Reminder to compose an entry